MiloXia/Sabre/README.md

 为何高性能？
 -----------
 ### No route traverses
-Just use the natural mapping, Conventions more than the configuration. eg:<br/>
+Just use the natural mapping, Conventions more than the configuration.<br/>
+eg:<br/>
     http://localhost:8888/say/hello/would <br/>
                          |    |     |<br/>